Skip to Main Content

 The Census Bureau collects official demographic data about the United States and its communities.
 The Census Bureau and related agencies are the most-trusted resources for this information.

-Cities and counties usually have websites that offer invaluable information.
+City and county governments usually have websites that offer invaluable information.

 Look for webpages / sections of the website that discuss residents.
-Every site will be different, but usually you will find this information under About Us, History, Demographic Information or Community Profile.
+Every site will be different, but often you will find this information under About Us, History, Demographic Information or Community Profile.

-Also look for information on city government, these sections will give you access to Board meeting minutes, agendas, etc.
+Also, look for information on city government; these sections will give you access to Board meeting minutes, agendas, and reports that can provide great details.

 You may also want to look for services and resources available to residents.